Norrin2/PasswordManagerDemo/README.md

 ## Running the Tests

-To run the unit tests in the PioresFilmes.Test project, follow these steps:
+To run the unit tests in the Password Manager Test project, follow these steps:

 1. Open the solution in Visual Studio 2022 or later.
 2. Set the Test Explorer window as the active window.